Tips & Tricks

 3. Ask to Reduce Background Noise

-Explain the impact background noise has on your listening and ability to communicate with others.
-Request that background noise be reduced as much as possible (close doors and windows, shut down unnecessary music, use a microphone).
+Explain the impact background noise has on your ability to listen and communicate with others.
+Request that background noise be reduced as much as possible (close doors and windows, turn off unnecessary music, use a microphone) for clear access to the speaker’s voice.
+If the listening environment is still challenging for you, request to turn on captions for presentations or online meetings.

 5. Practice Different Social Scenarios

 Effective communication is an important element in maintaining social relationships and achieving your goals.
 If you don’t feel confident about making an important phone call or going to an important meeting, role-play and practice the scenario at home with a family member or a friend.
-Prepare yourself by setting up different scenarios.
-This way you will know in advance how to react and respond in a range of situations, and have practice requesting what you need.
+You can create scripts for workplace or social situations to be prepared for how to respond and practice requesting what you need.

 A woman with a CI walking to another woman selling her bread